Dopex7/NDCFinder/README.md

-- Logic Description
+# Logic Description

--The application lets users search for one or more NDC codes at once.
+- The application lets users search for one or more NDC codes at once.

--It first checks if the codes exist in the local database.
+- It first checks if the codes exist in the local database.

--Missing codes are fetched from the OpenFDA API in bulk to reduce requests.
+- Missing codes are fetched from the OpenFDA API in bulk to reduce requests.

--Retrieved API results are saved locally for future queries.
+- Retrieved API results are saved locally for future queries.

--Users can view saved products, delete them, and export the list as CSV.
+- Users can view saved products, delete them, and export the list as CSV.

--The app requires users to be authenticated for all features.
+- The app requires users to be authenticated for all features.